Lab-Translational-Cancer-Imaging/FGT_segmentation/README.md

 This repository contains the trained network weights for deep-learning based segmentation of the breast parenchyma in T1-weighted breast MRI, used in the Radiology-published study "Assessing Quantitative Parenchymal Features on Baseline Dynamic Contrast-enhanced MRI and Cancer Occurrence in Women with Extremely Dense Breasts".

-Please not e that the deep-learning network has been trained specifically on MRI scans of extremely dense breasts from the Dutch screening population of women aged 50-75 years old.
+Please note that the deep-learning network has been trained specifically on MRI scans of extremely dense breasts from the Dutch screening population of women aged 50-75 years old.
 Results may vary when applied to to other populations.
 If you use these network weights, please cite our publication:

 > H. Wang, B.H.M. van der Velden, E. Verburg, M.F.
 Bakker, R.M.
 Pijnappel, W.B.
 Veldhuis, C.H. van Gils, K.G.A.
 Gilhuijs, Assessing Quantitative Parenchymal Features on Baseline Dynamic Contrast-enhanced MRI and Cancer Occurrence in Women with Extremely Dense Breasts, Radiology 2023